 Wocky and Apollo are horrified in Dirty Sympathy when a radio announcer jokes about Klavier's near strangulation by saying that he should suck on ice cubes because he has another concert to perform.

-The Stalking Zuko Series Katara did not like Zuko joking that he'd rather get hit by lightning than do something else, once he was on the mends after his duel with Azula.
+In The Stalking Zuko Series, Katara did not like Zuko joking that he'd rather get hit by lightning than do something else, once he was on the mend after his duel with Azula.

-The movie Heathers had an in-universe example when Veronica's boyfriend J.D. cracks a joke at the funeral of two of their victims that they made look like a double-suicide and the little sister of one of the boys killed turns to look at them while crying.
-It's at that point, Veronica begins to realize how messed up she's becoming under J.D.'s influence.
+The movie Heathers had an example when Veronica's boyfriend J.D. cracks a joke at the funeral of two of their victims that they made look like a double-suicide and the little sister of one of the boys killed turns to look at them while crying.
+It's at that point that Veronica begins to realize how messed up she's becoming under J.D.'s influence.

 In American Psycho, Patrick pretends to be offended by a racist joke one of his associates tells, though he's actually a virulent racist himself.